koestler/go-iotdevice/README.md

 ProjectTitle: Configurable Title of Project                # optional, default go-iotdevice: is shown in the http frontend
 LogConfig: true                                            # optional, default False, outputs the used configuration including defaults on startup
 LogWorkerStart: true                                       # optional, default False, outputs what devices and mqtt clients are started
-LogDebug: false                                            # optional, default False, outputs various debug information
+LogStorageDebug: false                                     # optional, default False, outputs all write to the internal value storage

 HttpServer:                                                # optional, when missing: http server is not started
   Bind: ::1                                                # optional, default ::1 (ipv6 loopback), what address to bind to, use "0:0:0:0" when started within docker